twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap07%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 97 The man who is free from credulity, but knows the uncreated, who has cut all ties, removed all temptations, renounced all desires, he is the greatest of men.

+   * - Cited from DLMBS [8]_
+     - | **DhP 97**
+       | A man who is not blindly trusting, who knows the Nirvana, who has broken the connections,
+       | who has cut off the opportunities and who has given up all wishes - he is a greatest person indeed.
+[DLMBSFn-V097]_

 .. _Dhp098:

 .. list-table:: Dhammapada Dhp.
 098